 feeLLGood – Python modules

 There are a few Python modules distributed with feeLLGood.
-They are located in the python-modules
+They are located in the python-modules directory of the source distribution.
+The command make install installs them in

 /usr/local/lib/python3.X/Y-packages/feellgood/